JackRobinsonIW/How-to-React-becoming-a-god/introTopics/README.md

 ├── public
 ├── src
 │   ├── App.css     # default CSS applied to the app component
-│   ├── App.tsx      # An initial Component that is set up
+│   ├── App.js      # An initial Component that is set up
-│   ├── App.test.tsx # A test file for the app component
+│   ├── App.test.js # A test file for the app component
 │   ├── index.css   # base CSS applied globally
-│   ├── index.tsx    # the 'root' of the whole app!
+│   ├── index.js    # the 'root' of the whole app!
 │   ├── logo.svg
-│   ├── react-app-env.d.ts
-│   ├── reportWebVitals.ts
+│   ├── reportWebVitals.js
-│   └── setupTests.ts
+│   └── setupTests.js
 └── yarn.lock
 ```